 While she and her girlfriends giggle at the prospect of a wish coming true, I ask what did she wish for?

-“To find Mr. Right”, she answers, not scared that her desire might have lost the power by being said aloud.
+“To find Mr. Right”, she answers, not scared that her desire might have lost its power by being said aloud.

 Her friend jumps in: “The traditional way is for a girl to look for Mr. Right, but nowadays they write just any wish and then throw it to the sea.”

 On the evening of Chap Goh Mei, thousands of wishes float in the sea in front of the Fort Cornwallis in George Town.

 The most massive Malaysian standing fort is as old as the orange throw tradition and is part of the UNESCO World Heritage Site.
 A romantic place for romantic dreams.

 Pearl of the Orient and oranges

 To this day, Penang Island is referred to as the Island of Pearls.
-But it could also claim oranges into its title.
+But it could also claim oranges in its title.